Saturday Progam

 Well, you know, I have a bunch of computers around here, and I use them.
 And, now with the software that you created, I can write my music charts myself, rather than dictating every single note to my arrangers.

+But there’s basics in your life that you need to be able to fall back on.
+To me, a computer is just something to help you.
+It’s not a replacement.
+It’s just a great addition.
 People have forgotten that you’ve got to crawl before you can walk.
 The kids need to know how to add and multiply, to read and write.
 They need to know, “Why is nine and nine, eighteen?”
 They need to know, when the word “to,” is spelled “to”, or “too”, or “two”.

 Everybody should have a basic education that they can always fall back on.
 Because, what do you do if your computer is down?
 What do you do when the knobs don’t turn, and the buttons wont push?
 What do you do when you got all your eggs in that one basket?
 What then?